djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 How do labs train a multi-billion parameter model?
 We look towards Hugging Face's SmolLM3, Allen Institute's Olmo 3, Prime Intellect's Intellect 3, and OpenAI's GPT-OSS-120B.
 This blog is an attempt towards distilling the motivations, considerations, and techniques used to train their models and is structured in more of a "notes" style.

-These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data) due to it's extensiveness, and later supplemented with notes from other reports.
+These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data) due to it's extensiveness, and it is supplemented with notes from other reports.
 Also, these notes have not been thoroughly reviewed.
 Any errors below are my own responsibility.

 ## (extremely broad) general practices

 1. [HF] "**Learn to identify what's worth testing, not just how to run tests.** Perfect ablations on irrelevant choices waste as much compute as sloppy ablations on important ones."
     - Ablations need to be **fast** (faster iteration $\rightarrow$ more hypotheses tested) and **reliable** (need strong discriminative power because otherwise, it may be noise)
-    - For variables that change the parameter count (e.g. MHA to GQA), they occasionally adjust other hyperparameters to keep model sizes roughly the same.
+    - "“The real value of a solid ablation setup goes beyond just building a good model.
+When things inevitably go wrong during our main training run (and they will, no matter how much we prepare), we want to be confident in every decision we made and quickly identify which components weren’t properly tested and could be causing the issues.
+This preparation saves debugging time and keeps our sanity intact.
+There’s nothing worse than staring at a mysterious training failure with no idea where the bug could be hiding.”
 2. [HF] **Choose an established baseline with good architecture and training setup design**.
 These take years of iteration, and people have discovered common failure modes and instabilities.
     - There are a plethora of modifiable components (attention mechanisms and positional encodings to name a few), but follow the principle of **derisking**: "never change anything unless you've tested that it helps."
 3. [HF] **In evals, look for monotonicity** (score improvement), **low noise** (e.g. score resistance to random seeds), above-random performance (random-level performance for extended time frames isn't useful), and ranking consistency (ranking of approaches should remain stable throughout training).